A lot, and I mean a lot of people like rustic houses.

 While not gritty rustic, this house designed by Hoedemaker Pfeiffer is an example of contemporary rustic design using light wood throughout.
 It’s set on a forested hillside on a San Juan Islands off Washington State in the USA.

 The home incorporates different types of wood and stone.
 There is plenty of light from the many large windows throughout.
-My favorite room is the master bedroom.
+My favorite room is the primary bedroom.

 7. Red and Yellow Rustic House in the Vermont Countryside